Blockstream/satellite/api/examples/README.md

 where `pub_key_id_or_email` can be either the public key ID of the target recipient or its e-mail.

+> NOTE: In case the recipient information is located in the GnuPG home directory
+> that was created using `./generate_keys.py`, add `--homedir .gnupg` to the
+> above `gpg` command.

 Alternatively, you can run the API data reader in "plaintext mode".
 This will allow you to receive plaintext files uploaded directly via the [API website](https://blockstream.com/satellite-queue/), or any other plaintext